Hermann Hauser I, 1952

 Overview

-Today I have the honor of presenting an extraordinary piece of classical guitar history: a 1952 Hermann Hauser I, built in the final year of his life.
+This is an extraordinary piece of classical guitar history: a 1952 Hermann Hauser I, built in the final year of his life.
 Hauser I guitars stand at the very top of the classical guitar world, their legacy intertwined with the development of the modern concert instrument.

 This particular guitar was made for Sophocles Papas, the lifelong friend and collaborator of Andrés Segovia.
 It remains in astonishingly original condition with no cracks, no repairs, and only a professional refret at some point in its life.
 The spruce seven-fan top is beautifully preserved, with only light nail marks under the strings.
-Were it not for the gentle amber hue of the spruce and the aforementioned nail marks, you could almost mistake it for a newly built instrument.
+Were it not for the gentle amber hue of the spruce and those nail marks, you could almost mistake it for a newly built instrument.

 The rosette is breathtaking in its subtlety, with soft blues and warm orange tones woven into fine geometric patterns.
 The original Landstorfer tuners still function smoothly, and the Brazilian rosewood back and sides remain in remarkable shape.
 Every detail speaks of Hauser’s precision and artistry.